 - Extensions, conservatories and lofts

 - What if Hyde isn’t the freeholder of my block?

-To process your application there is an administration fee of £90 (including VAT).
+To process your application there is an administration fee of £90 (incl VAT) for non-structural alterations and a fee of £205 (incl VAT) for structural alterations.
 This can be paid over the phone using your credit or debit card.

 Once we have received your application, supporting documents and administration fee, we will assess your application and advise if one of our surveyors is required to carry out any site inspections.
 There are fees for these inspections and we will advise you of how much these are if required.

 If you have carried out alterations to your property without first gaining Landlord's Consent, you will need to make a retrospective application.